rw417/rw417.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Methods
-    - Dimensionality Reduction
   - Machine Learning
   - Time Series
   - Statistical Genetics
   - Precision Medicine
-  - Electronic Health Records Mining
+  - Electronic Health Records

 # Education to show in About widget
 education: